-Cine-Sister will launch on the 4th of March 2017 in Manchester UK with a short film screening featuring 7 female directed/produced films.
+Cine-Sister launched on the 4th of March 2017 in Manchester UK with a short film screening featuring 7 female directed/produced films.
 The films in this screening deal with themes of gender, race, religion, body and identity.
 There is a mixture of drama, comedy, animation and documentary short films so there is something for everyone to enjoy and learn from.

 This screening is part of Wonder Women 2017 at an event held by Traffic MCR and you can find out more here:

 Nasser is a 13-year-old Moroccan- Dutch girl named Nassira.
 Her friends call her Nasser because she feels different than other girls.
 When Nasser has her first period, her mother thinks it is time for her to behave like a young woman.
 But Nasser struggles with the expectations of being female and her gender identity crisis.

 Director, Melissa Martens (1986) was born in Emmeloord, the Netherlands.
 She directed her first film at the age of fifteen, for a school project.
 After graduating high school, she attended Deltion College in Zwolle to study ‘Photography and Video’ where Melissa learned more about the technical aspect of filmmaking.
 She graduated with a short film’ ‘Onder de Grond’ in 2009.
 Melissa decided that there was a lot more to learn about filmmaking and got accepted to study ‘Audiovisual Media’.
 In July 2015 Melissa graduated from the HKU University of the Arts Utrecht with honours as a writer and director.

 Sarah is invited to show her film in Israel as part of a film festival bus trip.She is hoping for political discussions and friendship, except the conversation stops each time she brings up the occupation of Palestine.
 So instead, Sarah talks to her dead dad over a noisy phone line.